thomasbreydo/trieapi/docs/CLI.md

 ```text
 trie display
 ```

+Output:

-The CLI will output a newline-separated list of all words in the tree. _Note: If the empty string is in the trie, the first line will be blank._
+- By default, the CLI outputs a newline-separated list of all words in the trie.

+- To output the list in JSON format, use the `--json` flag.

+> :warning: If the trie contains whitespace-only entries, you may want to run `--json` to avoid ambiguity.

 ### Clear